VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/consequences.md

 * Does it rely on other tools or libraries that don't follow these ideals?
   * *ᶜᵒᵘᵍʰ* Windows *ᶜᵒᵘᵍʰ*
 * Have you given credit to any tools or libraries you depend on?
   * Have you given funding to any of those tools, if you're making money off of them?
   * Have you contributed code to any of them?
+* Do you really need to use that library?
+  * Every library is a threat vector
+  * ... at the same time, not using industry standard stuff can be bad.
+For example, you probably shouldn't ever use your own cryptography code.

 ---